SegmOnto/Guidelines/zones/Main/Main.md

 ## Subtypes

-None
+Suggested values include:

+- `Main#1`
+- `Main#2`
+- `Main#3`

 ## Justification

 The most essential type, caracterising the most central element of the page.

-## Problems and challenges

-In the case of layout with several columns, the use of a single type can create problems with some implementations of layout analysis algorithms, especially if their is a non empty intersection of the zones.
+In the case of layout with several columns, the use of a single type can create problems with some implementations of layout analysis algorithms, especially if their is a non empty intersection of the zones, hence the subtypes.
-A temporary workaround could be to use different types, e.g. column1, column2, column3…